bclehmann/phoebus/README.md

 ## Smart Cache

-Implemented in `src/common`, and available for install on [NPM](https://www.npmjs.com/package/@phoebusjs/phoebus-core) right now.
+Implemented in `src/common`, and available for install on [NPM](https://www.npmjs.com/package/@phoebusjs/phoebus-core).

 ## Web Wrapper

-Coming soon!
+Implemented in `src/web`, and available for install on [NPM](https://www.npmjs.com/package/@phoebusjs/phoebus-web).

 ## React hooks